 - The present value of future obligations will be considered as a debt of the company.

-An entity should consider various facts such as availability of funds, nature of the asset, a period for which asset is required and then only a decision can be taken whether leasing will be beneficial or not.
+An entity should consider various facts such as the availability of funds, the nature of the asset, and the period for which the asset is required.
+Then only a decision can be taken on whether leasing will be beneficial.

-This has been a guide to Lease and its Meaning.
-Here we discuss components, types, how does it work along with advantages, disadvantages and its differences from rent.
+This article has been a guide to Lease and its Meaning.
+Here we discuss components, types, how it works, along with advantages, disadvantages, and its differences from rent.
 You can learn more from the following articles –